priyaskumar/Python3-Tutorial/3. Loops/1. For loops/readme.md

 i is 1
 i is 2

-To interate through a sequence and skip a particular item, if condition along with **continue** is used
+To iterate through a sequence and skip a particular item, if condition along with **continue** is used

 Example:
 ```python